SuhruthY/GRIP_Task1/README.md

 &emsp;Package like [rio][1] and [e1071][2] are used.
 Used different visualizations before you jumping to modeling.
 Build the model using built-in R functions and evaluated using various metrics such as R-squared, Adjusted R Squared, P-value, and measuring the goodness-of-fit by AIC and BIC.

 ## Conclusion
-&emps;Some things you can explore are imputing more features such as minutes, seconds.
+&emsp;Some things you can explore are imputing more features such as minutes, seconds.
 Maybe there could be a different trend.
 You can also try other regression models.

 ## References
 - [R basics by Statistical tools for high-throughput data analysis(STHDA)](http://www.sthda.com/english/wiki/r-basics-quick-and-easy)